Up to 50% off sofas & mattresses — limited‑time deals.

 • Build: roll arms; loose cushions; mortise-and-tenon joinery; no-sag steel sinuous springs

-• Cushions/feel: polyester-wrapped cushions for a firmer sit
+• Cushions/feel: polyester-wrapped cushions with a firmer, more upright sit

-• Legs/support: removable engineered wood legs (Bourbon finish); adjustable levelers
+• Legs/support: removable engineered wood legs in Bourbon; adjustable levelers

 Pottery Barn Cameron Roll Arm Sofa